USSBA/aws-cft-tools/CONTRIBUTING.md

 We use [rubocop](https://github.com/bbatsov/rubocop) with a style guide to enforce style on Ruby projects as part of the CI tests.

-<sub>The agency reserves the right to change this policy at any time.</sub>
+The agency reserves the right to change this policy at any time.